GW1919/GW1919/README.md

 <p align="justify">I graduated from The University of Alabama in 2020 with a Bachelors Degree in Computer Science, with minors in both Mathematics and Creative Media.</p>

-<p align="justify">Since graduating, I have been working in the space and science division at Southwest Research institute, where my I have been working on various NASA space missions.
+<p align="justify">Since graduating, I have been working in the space and science division at Southwest Research institute on various NASA space missions.
 I work on a variety of projects ranging from the manufacturing software to science data manipulation.</p>

-<p align="justify">In my spare time, I have picked up a major interest in blockchain development.
+<p align="justify">In my spare time, I have fostered a major interest in blockchain development.
 I have worked freelance on dozens of crypto and NFT projects on both the Ethereum and Solana blockchains.
 I continue to learn more about the blockchain technologies every day.</p>

 <p align="justify">Feel free to reach out to me if you have any questions or any interest in working together!</p>